hernad/harbour/AGILE_HERNAD.md

 I am programmer.
 I live building and deploying harbour /  nodejs / electron / postgresql PL/PgSQL projects.
 Every of those tools are mine.
 If they are jeopardized, I am jeopardized.

 I don't know what is the future for me or this community.
 I am glad that I am not passive observer in this story.

-I see me as contributor, you see me as distractor.
+I see my work as contributon to the harbour community, you see me as distractor.
 Never mind.

-I am active and agile.
+I am alive, active and agile.
+These are most important things :).

 Regards, Ernad